VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

 * mention the current versions of Piwik, AppsMall, mySQL, Chart.js, other libraries, etc. and explain how they are in current recoding to incorporate the newer updated versions of each.

-* ~~mention about seeing separate documentation for staging environment~~

 * edit code to describe what is doing what

-* explain the certian areas in piwik that others may not completely understand
-  * such as: open paraentheses in the piwik search keywords and what they mean.